- Human Resources

 How Are They Scored?

-All answers are recorded on special machine scored answer sheets.
+All answers are recorded on special machine-scored answer sheets.
 After the test has been scored, you will receive a letter informing you of the results.
 Your name will be placed on an eligible list ranked according to score, and you will be referred to a departmental hiring authority for a selection interview if your name is certified.
 Passed exams may be retaken after 6 months (recent score stands).
 Failed exams may be retaken after 3 months.
-Position must be open to retest.
+The position must be open to retest.

 Tips For Taking Written Tests